walazeidan/Project-4-repo/README.md

 # Wins and Challenges

-* The biggest win was making a functional fullstack app using python on the backend.
+* The biggest win was making a functional fullstack app using Python on the backend.
 * I’m delighted with the spoiler feature as this was something I’d never done before.
 * I think the styling is very slick but also playful!
 * I would’ve liked to style the reviews better but I didn’t have enough time!